HeliosLang/compiler/README.md

 ## VSCode plugin

 There is a VSCode plugin called *Helios* that can be installed through the extensions marketplace.
-Currently it only supports syntax highlighting.
+Currently it only supports syntax highlighting and syntax error diagnostics.
 Please help us improve this extension by contributing to the [*helios-ide-plugins* repository](https://github.com/hyperion-bt/helios-ide-plugins).

 ## Sponsoring